michaelnordmeyer/michaelnordmeyer.github.io/_drafts/macbook-12-retina-vs-ipad-pro.md

 ### Keyboard – Virtual and Physical

 The on-screen keyboard is okay for me.
 I can type on it at fast speed using four to six fingers.
 The only downer is the large amount of screen space the keyboard uses: 50 %.
-This doesn't leave much space for the actual text I'm writing.
+This doesn’t leave much space for the actual text I’m writing.
 The external keyboard is fine.
 It’s not full size, but it has all the keys a normal keyboard has like number keys and a couple of other keys which are not directly accessible on the virtual keyboard without switching.
 I work faster on it than on the on-screen keyboard, especially if I need to edit the text.
 The cursor keys and the word navigation is quite convenient.
 Especially the custom keys for task switching, home and search make me much more productive.

 ## Comparison of Technical Data